Siyuan0703/SiyuanCheng-Portfolio/SiyuanCheng_Portfolio.md

 **Key Contributions**:
-- Designed a prototype of Radar shell to validate plastic laser welding technology and conducted a thorough technical evaluation of the injection mold solution designed by suppliers, provided technical support on quotations for purchasing engineers.
+- Designed a prototype of the Radar shell to validate plastic laser welding technology.
-- Optimized injection molding and LTW parameters, increasing bonding strength by 42%.
+- Developed a 3D FEA contact model for laser transmission welding based on volumetric heat sources using ANSYS and conducted simulations and experimental studies on different interface contact conditions.
-- Provided technical guidance for production lines and conducted root cause analysis when welding failure occurs.
+- Analyzed simulation and DOE experimental data.
+Used Minitab to determine optimal plastic injection molding and laser welding parameters, resulting in a 42% improvement in bond strength.

 ---

-### 3. Corrosion Failure Analysis of Kovar Alloy
+### 3. Optical system design
 **Role**: Research Engineer at Huawei Technologies
-**Objectives**: Improved corrosion resistance of Kovar alloy coatings.
+**Objectives**: Design and optimize the optical-mechanical structure.Improved corrosion resistance of Kovar alloy parts.

 <img src="https://raw.githubusercontent.com/Siyuan0703/SiyuanCheng-Portfolio/main/img/TXBaseboard.jpg" alt="TX Baseboard" height="300" width="600"/>